bytechefhq/bytechef/docs/src/content/docs/developer_guide/build_component/create_component_definition.md

 ---
 title: "Create Component Definition"
-description: " "
+description: "How to create a new component definition."
 ---

-In `server/libs/modules/components/yourconnector/src/main/java/com/bytechef/component/newcomponent` package, the `NewComponentComponentHandler` class defines the component.
-The `COMPONENT_DEFINITION` constant contains all the details about the component, including its name, title, description, icon, categories, connection, actions, and triggers.
+In `server/libs/modules/components/newcomponent/src/main/java/com/bytechef/component/newcomponent` package, the `NewComponentComponentHandler` class defines the component.
+The `COMPONENT_DEFINITION` constant contains all the details about the component, including its name, title, description, icon, categories, connection, actions, triggers and others.

 ```
 private static final ComponentDefinition COMPONENT_DEFINITION = component("newComponent")